Fort Lauderdale Work Injury Lawyer

 Workers’ compensation programs are run by individual states.
 These programs typically require the majority of private industry businesses to maintain a workers’ compensation insurance policy.
 Certain exemptions to this rule exist.

 If a worker is injured on the job and his or her employer has workers’ compensation insurance, then the worker has the right to file a claim.
-The employee also has the legal right to hire a Fort Lauderdale work injury lawyer for representation throughout the process.
+The employee also has the legal right to hire a Fort Lauderdale, FL work injury lawyer for representation throughout the process.

 How Long Does It Take to Get Workers’ Compensation Benefits?

-Not many of us can go without a regular paycheck for even a short period of time.
-So what happens if we get hurt while we are at our place of employment,?
+Not many of us can go without a regular paycheck for even a short period.
+So what happens if we get hurt while we are at our place of employment?
 Workers’ compensation insurance was created to help during these times.
-As a Fort Lauderdale work injury lawyer can explain, your employer is required by law to carry a workers’ compensation policy.
-If injured at work, your employer’s workers’ compensation insurance compony should begin paying you lost wages while you are out and unable to return to your employment.
+As a Fort Lauderdale, FL work injury lawyer can explain, your employer is required by law to carry a workers’ compensation policy.
+If injured at work, your employer’s workers’ compensation insurance company should begin paying you lost wages while you are out and unable to return to your employment.

 What Happens Right After I Am Injured?